pdfminer/pdfminer.six/docs/source/faq.rst

 How does pdfminer.six compare to other forks of pdfminer?
 ==========================================================

-Pdfminer.six is now an independent and community maintained package for extracting text from PDF's with Python.
-We actively fix bugs (also for PDF's that don't strictly follow the PDF Reference), add new features and improve the usability of pdfminer.six.
+Pdfminer.six is now an independent and community-maintained package for extracting text from PDFs with Python.
+We actively fix bugs (also for PDFs that don't strictly follow the PDF Reference), add new features and improve the usability of pdfminer.six.
 This community separates pdfminer.six from the other forks of the original pdfminer.
 PDF as a format is very diverse and there are countless deviations from the official format.
-The only way to support all the PDF's out there is to have a community that actively uses and improves pdfminer.
+The only way to support all the PDFs out there is to have a community that actively uses and improves pdfminer.

 Since 2020, the original pdfminer is `dormant